BAL-ROCS-BUT-COOL/calib-board/README.md

 └── ...
 ```

-Generate intrinsics using the `calib-commons` toolbox, which includes a `calibrate-intrinsics` command-line tool for automatic internal calibration.
+This can be done using using the `calib-commons` toolbox, which includes a `calibrate-intrinsics` command-line tool for automatic internal calibration of multiple cameras using either videos recordings or images.
+The tool creates a folder containing camera intrinsics in JSON files matching the required format.

 ---

-## **Generating Intrinsics with Calib-Commons**
+## **Generating Intrinsics with calibrate-intrinsics**

 ### **Option 1: Using Video Recordings**